khitalhakiki/capstoneproject/README.md

 3. /example/password
 4. /example/database exampledb
 --------------------------------
-More Info : CC By Search On Youtube Channel Cloud Computing in AWS
+More Info : CC By Reference on youtube Cloud Computing in AWS